-Factors most notably including the consequences of the Coronavirus pandemic, at the time of signing this Statement, have not adversely impacted upon the governance arrangements in place.
-Indeed, recent investment in digital and mobile technology, coupled with 'cultural' investment in agile working practices, has enabled both corporations sole to minimise disruption, maintain 'business as usual' and to start realising opportunities for making greater efficiencies.
+This Statement is designed to control rather than eliminate the risk of failure to achieve these objectives; it can therefore only provide reasonable and not absolute assurance of its effectiveness.
+Continued investment in digital and mobile technology, coupled with 'cultural' investment in agile working practices, has enabled both corporations sole to minimise disruption, maintain 'business as usual' and to start realising opportunities for making greater efficiencies.